 You can also major in Perspectives at BC, and it is considered an honors philosophy major.
-It consists of four yearlong courses (you can learn more about them here) covering philosophy of the arts, literature, math, science, and the social sciences, as well as a senior seminar and a thesis.
+It consists of four yearlong courses covering philosophy of the arts, literature, math, science, and the social sciences, as well as a senior seminar and a thesis.

 Each week, students are expected to commit 10-12 hours to their PULSE placements, but many alumni have said that they enthusiastically contributed additional hours.
-Not surprisingly, many also have continued their volunteer work in the areas they selected long after their PULSE course is over.
+Not surprisingly, many also have continued their volunteer work in the areas they selected long after their PULSE course ended.